quinn997/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 *To design a more autonomous version of the system, we can take user's accents into account when working on speech to text.
-Since the person who tested my system and I are both non native speakers, the speech to text feature does not correctly recognize our word every time.  *
+Since the person who tested my system and I are both non native speakers, the speech to text feature does not correctly recognize our word every time.*

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

-*I can use the accelerator to adjust the volume of the speaker, and use the twist as a timer to remind user when the food will be ready.*
+*From the currently system, I can record what types of food are recommendated the most/most favored by the family members.
+This dataset can help to develp a more autonomous version of the system in the future.
+I can use the accelerator to adjust the volume of the speaker, and use the twist as a timer to remind user when the food will be ready.*